cedilha-lang/.github/profile/README.md

 ### Introduction
 <hr>
 Ç Flat is currently being developed as an introductory programming language.
-Its primary goal is to be as fast and user-friendly as possible, making it an ideal intermediate step for beginners transitioning from block-based languages like Scratch to more complex, lower-level languages such as TypeScript or PHP.
+Its primary goal is to be as fast and user-friendly as possible, making it an ideal intermediate step for beginners transitioning from block-based languages like Scratch to more complex, lower-level languages such as Go or Rust.
 The aim is to bridge the gap in learning, providing a smooth transition that helps novices build a solid foundation in programming concepts before diving into more advanced coding environments.

 ### Get Involved
 <hr>